US lawmakers introduce resolution urging ‘immediate’ Gaza ceasefire

 Gaza’s dire humanitarian crisis explained

-Mapping protests held in solidarity with Palestine
+Mapping protests in solidarity with Palestine against Israel’s assault

 “All human life is precious, and the targeting of civilians, no matter their faith or ethnicity, is a violation of international humanitarian law,” the proposed resolution reads.